Loading...

 The Yoga Den sits at the end of my garden in Wallington, surrounded by tall trees.
 One of Wallington's best-kept secrets, you enter through the side gate and discover a sanctuary from the outside world - a dedicated space that's always peaceful and calm, blessed by the sound of wind chimes and singing birds.

 The studio was built on a lifetime of love - my father proudly laying the foundations with his own hands in his eighties.
-The result is a beautiful space with a pitched bamboo ceiling, very relaxing and tranquil, using the calming colors of nature.
-It's a warm and welcoming place to leave behind the noise of the outside world.
+The result is a beautiful space with a pitched bamboo ceiling, very relaxing and tranquil, using the calming colours of nature.

 The studio has an intimate feel, with enough space for ten people to practice comfortably.
 Small classes enable me to assist you individually, answer your questions, and give posture adjustments (if you're happy for me to do so).
 The studio is always immaculately clean and warm, fully insulated and heated when needed.